-“The process of learning Spanish, or attempting to, was not what I had expected.
-To be completely (and embarrassingly) honest I thought that merely by living in Spain for 10 months, the language would somehow seep into my brain and I’d be speaking it without even realizing how it happened!
+“The process of learning Spanish, or attempting to, was certainly not what I had expected.
+To be completely (and embarrassingly) honest, I thought that merely by living in Spain for 10 months, the language somehow would seep into my brain and I’d speak it without even realizing how it happened!
 Wrong.

-First of all, I found the 4-week immersion class to be practically useless, for me anyway.
+First of all, I found the four-week immersion class practically useless, for me anyway.
 It was too much all at once and I wasn’t able to digest virtually any of it.
-What progress I did make came from private, weekly lessons and the homework I was given.
-And when everything was said and done, the ONLY thing that caused any of it to “stick” in my brain was actually using it (with Spanish friends.)
-Some people are gifted with the ability to easily pick up new languages… I’m not one of those people but I keep plugging away.”
+What progress I did make came from private, weekly lessons and the homework I received.
+And when everything was said and done, the ONLY thing that caused any of it to “stick” in my brain was actually using it (with Spanish friends).
+Some people received the gift to easily pick up new languages… I’m not one of those people, but I keep plugging away.”

 What was your most memorable moment in class?
 Do you miss your students?

 “There are a few students that I miss and one that I have kept in touch with.
 For the most part, however, I didn’t form any real bonds with most of the kids.
-We, as auxiliars, are strictly forbidden to speak Spanish with the students and the language barrier at my school was virtually impenetrable.
-I’m sorry to report that the most memorable occasions were all extraordinarily negative.
-There were some extremely challenging students that created some unforgettable scenes.
-Unfortunately for everyone involved.”
+Schools strictly forbade auxiliars from speaking Spanish with students.
+The language barrier at my school felt virtually impenetrable.
+I’m sorry to report that the most memorable occasions all felt extraordinarily negative.
+I saw some extremely challenging students who created some unforgettable scenes.
+It seemed unfortunate for everyone involved.”

 What do you miss most about San Lorenzo de El Escorial?

-“I miss everything about San Lorenzo except for the ubiquitous dog shit.
-I miss being able to walk to everything, I miss the vistas of the mountains and the monastery, the cheap whiskey and wine and the antiquity of it all.
-It’s a magical little town.”
+“I miss everything about San Lorenzo except for the ubiquitous dog poop everywhere.
+I miss being able to walk to everything.
+Undoubtedly, I miss the vistas of the mountains and the monastery, the cheap whiskey and wine, and the antiquity of it all.
+It’s certainly a magical little town.”

 What have you been doing this summer?

 “This summer… what have I been doing?
-It was so disorienting to be back that it took me several weeks to really feel ‘normal’ and completely unpack (shame.)
-I went up to spend a few days with my sister in Cape Cod, I’ve helped one daughter and her husband a bit around their house, helped the other one move to Boston for a new job and been driving for Uber on the weekends.”
+It was so disorienting to be back that it took me several weeks to really feel ‘normal’ and completely unpack (shame).
+I went up to spend a few days with my sister in Cape Cod.
+I’ve helped one daughter and her husband a bit around their house.
+I helped the other one move to Boston for a new job.
+Lately, I’ve been driving for Uber on the weekends.”